 Of all the park’s lands, Euro Disneyland’s Tomorrowland was the most radically reinvented in the design process.
 Gone was the space-age, post-modern design of Anaheim, Orlando, and Tokyo, and its place was Discoveryland: a steampunk “future that never was” inspired by the writings of Jules Verne and H.G.
 Wells.
 During this initial planning, the land’s main attraction was supposed to be a massive showcase attraction known as Discovery Mountain.

 The massive “mountain” was planned to house a full-scale version of Captain Nemo’s Nautilus submarine in a lagoon (complete with underwater restaurant), a clone of EPCOT’s Horizons attraction, a Disneyland Railroad station, a free fall tower themed to Jules Verne’s Journey to the Center of the Earth, and most importantly a version of Space Mountain based upon Jules Verne’s From the Earth to the Moon.
-The multiple interconnected attractions housed in one themed-show building complex was reminiscent of Marc Davis’s legendary Thunder Mesa project, and unfortunately would meet a similar fate.
+The multiple interconnected attractions housed in one themed-show building complex was reminiscent of Marc Davis’s legendary Thunder Mesa project, and, unfortunately would meet a similar fate.

 As construction on the Paris Resort began in earnest, Discovery Mountain – and its astronomical budget – was one of the first things cut.
 Instead of being cancelled, the project was shifted to Phase 2 of the Resort, meaning that Disney planned to build it 3-5 years after the Resort opened to draw repeat visitors back and keep the park fresh.
 However, as we’ve seen before, pushing projects to Phase 2 only works if Phase 1 goes according to plan, and the opening of EuroDisneyland certainly didn’t go according to plan.

-The opening a EuroDisneyland was, to put it mildly, a disaster.
-Thousands of words could be dedicated to the reasons why (we dug into it here), but for our purposes the short version is that an economic downturn combined with an overbuilt number of hotel rooms and hostility from many French citizens nearly doomed the Resort.
+The opening of EuroDisneyland was, to put it mildly, a disaster.
+Thousands of words could be dedicated to the reasons why (we dug into it here), but for our purposes, the short version is that an economic downturn combined with an overbuilt number of hotel rooms and hostility from many French citizens nearly doomed the Resort.
 Attendance was well below expectations, which in turn led to much lower than anticipated profits.
 Suffice to say, Disney desperately needed to save their new park, and they turned to Space Mountain to do so.
 Disney quickly green-lit the attraction in an attempt to revive the park’s fortunes.
 However, it wouldn’t be the originally planned Discovery Mountain, as everything except the coaster was cut.

 While it wasn’t the massive complex that was initially planned, the version of Space Mountain (changed from Discovery Mountain just weeks before opening) that opened in Discoveryland was different than anything Disney had ever built before.
 For starters, it was a full-out, technologically advanced thrill ride.
 The coaster featured an uphill catapult that launched riders from 0 to 44 mph in 1.8 seconds, had three inversions, and boasted synced on-board audio — all firsts for a Disney attraction.
 The ride did not sacrifice story for thrills, however, as the entire coaster was meticulously themed to Verne’s From the Earth to the Moon (In fact, the attraction’s full official name at opening was Space Mountain: De la Terre à la Lune).